pchak00/gateway-api/README.md

 - usage analytics
 - abuse detection

-Designed as a developer-friendly, SaaS-oriented gateway platform for small-to-mid sized teams.
+Designed as a developer-first, SaaS-oriented gateway platform for small-to-mid sized teams.

 ## Why This Project?